-- The one most commonly cited seems to be the "Pinchface" bumper, which features a Nightmare Face made by floating dentures with floating eyes and glasses, which screams "NICKELOOHHH- DEE- AAAAHHHH!!" over an insanely loud disco rendition of the Nickelodeon theme.
-The face is voiced by Tom Kenny, but that is just a tiny amount of Nightmare Retardant.
+- The one most commonly cited seems to be the "Pinchface" bumper, which features a Nightmare Face puppet made by floating dentures with eyes and glasses, which screams "NICKELOOHHH-DEE-AAAAHHHH!!" over an insanely loud Balkan brass/klezmer rendition of the Nickelodeon theme.
 Not to mention, there's all sorts of flashes all over the place.
 Who knew a 10-second Ad Bumper could be this frightening?

-- The "Box" bumper is the unholy lovechild of said "Pinchface" bumper and Klasky-Csupo's 1998 logo (despite predating the latter by a few years).
-The entire thing, like the "Pinchface" bumper, feels like it was made on drugs.
+- The "Box" bumper is the unholy lovechild of said "Pinchface" bumper and Klasky-Csupo's 1998 logo (despite predating the latter by a few years) with Shrek ears.
+The entire thing feels like it was made on LSD.

 - The "Compilation" bumper features characters and scenes from a lot of Nickelodeon's even older bumpers.
-While many consider this an awesome bumper (especially when The Nostalgia Critic plays along with it), there's so much weird noises and crap flying at you that children are likely to at least be profoundly creeped out by it.
+While many consider this an awesome bumper (especially when The Nostalgia Critic plays along with it), there's so much weird noises and crap flying at you that a few children were profoundly creeped out by it.

-- Face, the old Nick Jr. mascot, is somewhat unsettling.
-He's essentially a talking face that takes up the entire TV screen and makes weird faces and sounds.
+- To some, Face, the old Nick Jr. mascot, is somewhat unsettling.
+He's essentially a talking, Kirby-esque face that takes up the entire TV screen and makes weird faces and sounds.
 YMMV, some may find him cute.

 - Inside-Out Boy.
 YMMV, but the concept of the thing is just a little creepy.